mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/multi-tenancy/resource-mgmt-primitives/index.md

 render: mustache
 model: /mesosphere/dcos/2.0/data.yml
 ---
+Resources in Mesosphere&reg; DC/OS&trade; can be reserved and prioritized using a combination of roles, reservations, quotas, and weights.
+These features are provided by Apache&reg; Mesos&reg;, at the core of DC/OS and are referred to as `Primitives`, as most of them are only accessible through the API and have not yet been integrated into the DC/OS UI or CLI.
+A user requires good monitoring in place of available/used resources when working with quotas, reservations, and weights.

 Resources in DC/OS&reg; can be reserved and prioritized using a combination of roles, reservations, quotas, and weights.
 These features are provided by Apache&reg; Mesos&reg;, at the core of DC/OS and are referred to as `Primitives`, as most of them are only accessible through the API and have not yet been integrated into the DC/OS UI or CLI.
 A user requires good monitoring in place of available/used resources when working with quotas, reservations, and weights.